veikkos/react-fullstack-frontend/README.md

 npm start
 ```

 Browser should open to `http://localhost:3000/`.
-You can use it to add
+You can use the
-users to address book.
-All changes are synchronized to backend and
+frontend to manage users in the address book.
+All changes are
-stored persistently.
+synchronized to backend and stored persistently.
+Frontend is localized
+in English and Finnish depending on your browser's locale.